-Spring’s warm breezes, blooming gardens and milder weather are welcome.
-The allergies that often come with them?
+The changing seasons are often welcome.
+The allergies that come with them?
 Not so much.
-But don’t let the threat of seasonal sneezes cool your spring fever.
+But don’t let the threat of seasonal sneezes cool your enthusiasm about fall or spring.
 Here are six ways you can use your appliances to reduce and remove allergens from the air, floor and furniture in your home:

 Dry your laundry indoors: You have just washed the pollen out of your clothes.
 Using a clothes dryer over an outdoor clothesline will help keep it off.
 Line-dried laundry and linens can pick up pollen or other allergens while outdoors and bring them back into your home.

 Vacuum everything: Pollen and allergens can end up just about everywhere—carpets, rugs, hard surfaces, furniture, drapes, and mattresses.
 Vacuum all of them to remove as much of the allergens as possible.
 A portable vacuum with a HEPA (high-efficiency particulate air) filter has the capability to remove more than 99 percent of allergens with particles larger than .3 microns.
 That includes pollen and dust mites.
 If you are using a portable vacuum that requires a bag, use micro-lined, two-ply vacuum bags to stop the allergens from being kicked back into the air while vacuuming.
 Central vacuums capture dirt and pollutants that are carried through a home’s exhaust system to a central container.
 In most cases, they are installed in a garage or basement, and don’t require a HEPA filter to remove allergens.